germanere/DoctorCare-API/README.md

 - Send email to patient attachment pdf file

 ### For Admin:
--Lock/unlock the patient's account
+- Lock/unlock the patient's account
--Add doctor's account
+- Add doctor's account
--Using all feature of roles doctor and patient
+- Using all feature of roles doctor and patient

 ## Deployment Instructions
 To deploy the project on your local machine, follow these steps: